ceph/ceph/doc/cephfs/multimds.rst

     ...
     # fsmap e10: 1/1/1 up {0=a=up:active}, 2 up:standby

-The cluster will automatically deactivate extra ranks incrementally until ``max_mds`` is reached.
+The cluster will automatically stop extra ranks incrementally until ``max_mds`` is reached.

 See :doc:`/cephfs/administration` for more details which forms ``<role>`` can take.

-Note: deactivated ranks will first enter the stopping state for a period of time while it hands off its share of the metadata to the remaining active daemons.
+Note: stopped ranks will first enter the stopping state for a period of time while it hands off its share of the metadata to the remaining active daemons.
 This phase can take from seconds to minutes.
 If the MDS appears to be stuck in the stopping state then that should be investigated as a possible bug.

-If an MDS daemon crashes or is killed while in the ``up:stopping`` state, a standby will take over and the cluster monitors will against try to deactivate the daemon.
+If an MDS daemon crashes or is killed while in the ``up:stopping`` state, a standby will take over and the cluster monitors will against try to stop the daemon.

 When a daemon finishes stopping, it will respawn itself and go back to being a